Distributional Active Inference

 Secondly, we formalize a new theoretical framework, called \emph{push-forward RL}, that explains the return distribution as pushing the trajectory measure of a specific policy-induced state transition kernel forward with a return functional.
 This recipe enables us to relate Bellman updates to the transition kernels implied by the resulting push-forwards of trajectory measures, thereby connecting model-based and model-free views of policy iteration.
 We use this connection to embed active inference into the distributional RL framework.

-Lastly, we exploit our theoretical findings to curate a general-purpose policy optimization algorithm called \emph{Distributional Active Inference (DAIF)}.
-DAIF proves to be an intuitive and easily implementable extension of distributional RL.
-Specifically, DAIF performs temporal-difference quantile matching on a probabilistic embedding space constructed by a state-action amortized parametric distribution.
-Across a broad suite of tabular and continuous-control tasks, we find that this simple modification delivers substantial performance gains.
+Lastly, we exploit our theory to design a general-purpose policy optimization algorithm called \emph{Distributional Active Inference (DAIF)}.
+DAIF is an intuitive and easily implementable extension of distributional RL. \cref{fig:overview} provides a conceptual overview of the framework.
+DAIF performs temporal-difference quantile matching on a probabilistic embedding space constructed by a state-action amortized parametric distribution.
+Across a broad suite of tabular and continuous-control tasks, this simple modification delivers substantial performance gains.
 The results support our view that AIF is particularly powerful when the agent has limited computational capabilities, mirroring the conditions of the biological brains it is intended to explain.